What it is

 Why it matters

-These systems do two kinds of damage.
-They delete contact, because every kiosk and phone tree is a person you didn't talk to.
-And they teach a quieter lesson: when the system fails you, it feels like you did something wrong.
-Enough of that and people stop expecting the world to have room for them in it.
+The second is quieter and worse.
+When the system fails you, it feels like you failed, and enough of that teaches people to stop expecting the world to have room for them in it.
+That lesson generalizes.
+Someone who's been made to feel like a defect at the self-checkout is a little less likely to strike up a conversation in line, a little more ready to believe the problem is them.
 None of this is inevitable.
-The original goals of these systems can almost always be met in ways that remember the human, but only if someone notices the design is hostile in the first place.
-Naming the pattern is the first step to routing around it.
+The original goals, safety, speed, lower cost, can almost always be met in ways that keep a human in the loop, but only if someone notices the design is hostile in the first place.
+Naming the pattern is the first step to routing around it, and then to building better.

 What to practice